FAQs

 How large do training sets need to be?

-What are the quality requirements for a training set, e.g. of pictures?
+What are the quality requirements for a training set, e.g. pictures?

 A good training set contains a sufficient number of high-quality, relevant pictures.
-Just like a human, what the algorithms doesn’t see, it doesn’t recognize.
-In the case of pictures good quality speaks to resolution, light, sharpness and relevancy to what is shown.
+Just like a human, what the model doesn’t see, it doesn’t recognize.
+In the case of pictures, good quality means good resolution, lighting, sharpness and relevance.
 If critical features are outside the plane of focus or insufficiently lit, the algorithm will not be able to learn their relevancy.